-NEW YORK — A group of London market reinsurers on Feb.
-20 brought to the attention of a federal court in New York that the lead witness in a reinsurance arbitration has recently been convicted of conspiracy and securities and wire fraud (Certain Underwriting Members at Lloyd’s, London v.
+NEW YORK — An insurer told a federal court in New York on April 19 that it is appealing the court’s decision that vacated a reinsurance arbitration award because of the actions of an arbitrator (Certain Underwriting Members at Lloyd’s, London v.
 Insurance Company of the Americas, No. 16-cv-00323, S.D.
 N.Y.).

-NEW HAVEN, Conn. — A reinsured insurer told a federal court in Connecticut on Jan.
-23 that there are no genuine issues of material fact that should stop the court from issuing a summary judgment order regarding the insurer’s breach of contract and other claims against its reinsurer (Travelers Casualty and Surety Company, f/k/a The Aetna Casualty and Surety Company v.
+NEW HAVEN, Conn. — A reinsurer told a federal court in Connecticut on April 10 that a declaration of one of its executives in support of a motion for summary judgment should not be stricken because it is not in contradiction of earlier testimony (Travelers Casualty and Surety Company, f/k/a The Aetna Casualty and Surety Company v.
 Century Indemnity Company as successor to Insurance Company of North America, No. 16-cv-00170, D. Conn.).

-NEW YORK — A reinsurer told the Second Circuit U.S. Court of Appeals on Feb.
-1 that a lower court judge erred in finding that the reinsurer was obligated to pay its reinsured under the follow-the-fortunes or follow-the-settlement doctrine (Utica Mutual Insurance Company v.
+NEW YORK — An insurer told the Second Circuit U.S. Court of Appeals on April 3 that the language of certain reinsurance agreements are the same as if the agreements had specific follow-the-fortunes provisions (Utica Mutual Insurance Company v.
 Clearwater Insurance Company, No. 16-cv-2824 and Utica Mutual Insurance Company v.
 Clearwater Insurance Company, No. 16-2535, 2nd Cir.).